About this listing

 When you decide to visit South America, the pretty cities of Miraflores and Lima should be your first consideration.
 Various activities are always taking place here, apart from the opportunity to:

-b) Learn about Peruvian history through the many museums (Larco Museum, Av Simón Bolívar 1515, Pueblo Libre district, is popular among visitors); religious spots (Iglesia de San Francisco, in downtown Lima, is another favourite); Inca, Colonial and Contemporary architecture.
+- Learn about Peruvian history through: the many museums (Larco Museum, Av Simón Bolívar 1515, Pueblo Libre district, is popular among visitors); religious spots (Iglesia de San Francisco, in downtown Lima, is another favourite); Inca, Colonial and Contemporary architecture.

-c) Relax at the several parks and beaches, surf, rent a bike, tandem paraglide, or participate in some sport.
+- Relax: at the several parks and beaches, surf, rent a bike, tandem paraglide, or participate in some sport, like tennis.

 Lima's historic center is to the North.
 The Metropolitano (surface metro) Av Benavides Station is two blocks away.
 It will take you to downtown Lima in less than half an hour for S/.
 2.00 PEN plus the card, which you can buy at the Station--suitable if you’ll take more than two/three trips--it can get crowded, though; otherwise, a taxi (checkers along the sides and plate number printed on the back doors) is cheap enough: there are no meters, agree on the price before you step in.